-Carbohydrates provide fuel for the body in the form of glucose.
-Glucose is a sugar that is the primary source of energy for all of the body's cells.
+Carbohydrates give your body fuel in the form of glucose, which is a type of sugar.
 Adults should get about 45% of their calories from carbohydrates.
 Most Americans eat too many carbohydrates, especially processed carbs, leading to obesity, prediabetes, and diabetes.
-Most people consume much more than the recommended amount.

 Vitamins help with chemical reactions in the body.
 In general, vitamins must come from the diet; the body doesn't make them.

 There are 13 essential vitamins.
 Your body can store vitamins A, D, E, and K, and it can be a problem if you get too much of them.
 Vitamin C and the B vitamins don't build up in your body, so you need to keep getting them regularly in your diet.